-- (1) In 2024, the following holidays fall on a Saturday or a Sunday (which are typically rest days).
+(1) In 2025, the Tuen Ng Festival and the Chinese Winter Solstice Festival fall on a Saturday or a Sunday (which are typically rest days).
 Employers must therefore grant a holiday on the following day that is not a statutory holiday or an alternative holiday or a substituted holiday or another rest day.
-Similarly, if a statutory holiday falls on the same day as that of another statutory holiday, an employee is entitled to a holiday on the next day that is not a statutory holiday or an alternative holiday or a substituted holiday or a rest day. - (2) According to the Employment Ordinance, when either Lunar New Year's Day, the second day of the Lunar New Year or the third day of the Lunar New Year falls on a Sunday, the fourth day of the Lunar New Year is designated as a statutory holiday in substitution.
-In 2024, this provision of the Employment Ordinance does not apply. - (3) If the day following the Chinese Mid-Autumn Festival falls on a Sunday, the following day is designated as a statutory holiday in substitution.
-In 2024, this provision of the Employment Ordinance does not apply. - (4) One of which at least is to be selected at the discretion of the employer.
+Similarly, if a statutory holiday falls on the same day as that of another statutory holiday, an employee is entitled to a holiday on the next day that is not a statutory holiday or an alternative holiday or a substituted holiday or a rest day.

+- (2) According to the Employment Ordinance, when either Lunar New Year's Day, the second day of the Lunar New Year or the third day of the Lunar New Year falls on a Sunday, the fourth day of the Lunar New Year is designated as a statutory holiday in substitution.
+In 2025, this provision of the Employment Ordinance does not apply. - (3) If the day following the Chinese Mid-Autumn Festival falls on a Sunday, the following day is designated as a statutory holiday in substitution.
+In 2025, this provision of the Employment Ordinance does not apply. - (4) One of which at least is to be selected at the discretion of the employer.